Anaheim Ducks: Broadcasters

-Past announcers include Matt McConnell (who was the radio play-by-play announcer from 1993-1996), Charlie Simmer (who was the radio analyst alongside McConnell from 1993–96), Brian Hamilton (who was the radio play-by-play announcer from 1996-99), Pat Conacher (who was the radio analyst from 1996-97), Darren Eliot (who was the radio analyst alongside Hamilton from 1996-99), Mike Greenlay (who was the radio analyst from 1999-01), Brent Severyn (who became the radio analyst beginning in 2005), and Chris Madsen (who was the television play-by-play announcer from 1993-02).
+Past announcers include Matt McConnell, Charlie Simmer (who was the radio analyst alongside McConnell from 1993 to 1996), Brian Hamilton (who was the radio play-by-play announcer from 1996 to 1999), Pat Conacher (who was the radio analyst from 1996–97), Darren Eliot (who was the radio analyst alongside Hamilton from 1996 to 1999), Mike Greenlay (who was the radio analyst from 1999 to 2001), Brent Severyn (who became the radio analyst beginning in 2005), and Chris Madsen (who was the television play-by-play announcer from 1993 to 2002).

-Television broadcasts are on Bally Sports SoCal or Bally Sports West, as well as KCOP for scheduling conflicts.
+All games are streamed on Victory+.
+Most games are also aired on television by Fox Television Stations' owned KCOP-TV or KTTV.
 Radio broadcasts are hosted on Ducks Stream, an online radio station available via TuneIn.
-Local over-the-air broadcasts were produced by KCAL-TV (1993–2006) and KDOC-TV (2006–2014).
-Before moving off local broadcast radio, KLAA was the team's radio flagship; KRDC (which was owned by the Ducks former team owner Disney) aired select games when in conflict.

 Disney planned to start an ESPN West regional sports network for the 1998–99 season, which would also carry Anaheim Angels baseball games, but the plan was abandoned.
+Until the 2024–25 NHL season, television broadcasts were on Bally Sports SoCal or Bally Sports West, as well as KCOP.